-If you can't find the books you need on WebCat, you could check the catalogues of other libraries.
+If the Library doesn't hold what you need, you could check the catalogues of other libraries.

 It is possible to visit most other UK academic libraries by joining SCONUL Access.
 You should only visit the British Library if the resources you need are not accessible from any other Library.